A Primitive Place & Country Journal, LLC

 The Seraph on Facebook!

-Pictured above is the spring 2014 issue to be released February 1st.
-It will be arriving in mailboxes in mid to late February.
+Pictured above is the winter/holiday 2015 issue to be released November 1st.
+It will be arriving in mailboxes in mid November.

 Follow us on Facebook!